 Flats and Drop-Offs

 In spring and summer, redfish may move shallow.
-Flats adjacent to deeper water can be excellent because they allow fish to feed without moving far from comfort zones.
-Drop-offs nearby are important because fish may shift between shallow feeding areas and deeper holding water throughout the day.
+Flats adjacent to deeper water can be excellent because they let fish feed without moving far from comfortable holding areas.
+Nearby drop-offs matter because fish may shift between shallow feeding zones and deeper water throughout the day.

 Subtle Current and Channel Edges

 Even in a lake, water movement and contour changes matter.
-Redfish often use the edges of channels, depressions, and transitions where bait is trapped or concentrated.
+Redfish often use the edges of channels, depressions, and transitions where bait becomes concentrated.
 These areas are easier to fish with a boat and electronics, but they can also produce from shore if you can reach them.

 Lures and Baits That Work Best